-Reproduction by releasing eggs and sperm into the water.
+The eggs and sperm released or deposited into water by aquatic animals.

 spawning aggregations:

 A group of fish of the same species that are gathered together for the purpose of spawning-releasing sperm or eggs for the purpose of reproduction.
 Spawning aggregation sites that attract more than one fish species are called 'multi-species spawning aggregation sites.'